Will the Hornets cover the spread vs. the Heat? Promo Codes, Betting Trends, Records ATS

 Hornets Betting Records & Stats

-- Charlotte has combined with its opponent to score more than 220.5 points in 16 of 20 games this season.
+- Charlotte's games this season have had a combined scoring total higher than 224.5 points in 17 of 21 outings.

-- Charlotte's games this year have had a 234.7-point total on average, 14.2 more points than this matchup's over/under.
+- Charlotte's average game total this season has been 234.5, 10 more points than this matchup's over/under.

-- So far this season, Charlotte has compiled an 8-12-0 record against the spread.
+- So far this year, Charlotte has put together a 9-12-0 record against the spread.

-- This season, Charlotte has won five of its 14 games, or 35.7%, when it is the underdog by at least +135 on the moneyline.
+- Charlotte has a record of 2-3 when it is set as the underdog by +260 or more by sportsbooks this season.

-- Charlotte has an implied victory probability of 42.6% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies Charlotte has a 27.8% chance of coming away with a victory in the contest.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!